rdkcentral/firebolt-apis/requirements/specifications/networking/networking.md

 To provide the best experience to users, content partners want to understand details about a device's network connection, such as the device's connection state, connection type, and that connection's performance capabilities.
 Content partners also want to be notified of key changes to the device's connection, such as connect/disconnect events or IP changes.
 This data can be used to gauge how those changes may impact the user's experience and react appropriately.

 App partners also have different requirements of what network details are made available to them.
 For instance, most app partners simply want to know the device's current connection state, type, and be notified of changes to that connection.
-Other app partners may have more sophisticated needs, requiring access to details on the the configurations of all available network interfaces, including interface MACs, IPs, and wireless connection details.
+Other app partners may have more sophisticated needs, requiring access to details on the the configurations of all available network interfaces, including interface MAC addresses, IPs, and interface capabilities.

 This information can be used to gracefully handle cases when the device has poor or no network connectivity, provide valuable data into how the user's network performance is impacting their experience, and to unlock more advanced networking features on the device (such as Wake-on-LAN functionality).